inwtx/Indy-Connection-Tutorial/README.md

 <br>

 <p>
-G. Now add 2 buttons and a check box.<br>
+F. Now add 2 buttons and a check box.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Change the top button caption to Connect and name to Connect1<br>
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Change the bottom button caption to Disconnect and name to Disconnect1<br>
 &nbsp;&nbsp;&nbsp;&nbsp;3.
 Change the checkbox caption to Tor name to UseTor1<br>